contiv-experimental/docs/source/2_volplugin.md

 		device to be used.
 Supply `%%` to use a literal `%`.
 	* Commands run in a POSIX (not bash, zsh) shell.
-	* If the `filesystems` block is omitted, `mkfs.ext4 -m0 %` will be applied to all volumes within this tenant.
+	* If the `filesystems` block is omitted, `mkfs.ext4 -m0 %` will be applied to all volumes within this policy.

-You supply them with `volcli tenant upload <tenant name>`.
-The JSON itself is provided via standard input, so for example if your file is `tenant2.json`:
+You supply them with `volcli policy upload <policy name>`.
+The JSON itself is provided via standard input, so for example if your file is `policy2.json`:

 ```
-$ volcli tenant upload myTenant < tenant2.json
+$ volcli policy upload myTenant < policy2.json
 ```

 ### Driver Options